lambdaclass/cairo_native/docs/src/mlir_post.md

 But after twenty years, expanding hardware targets, and changing problem spaces, LLVM was starting to be found lacking.

+	> the idea behind mlir: is what people started to realize that the complexity of the software stack above the low level ir was getting so high that forcing the features of that into this level was was putting too much of a burden on it, so it's better to split that into multiple pieces

 ## What? (is MLIR?)

 [MLIR](https://mlir.llvm.org/) (Multi-Level Intermediate Representation) is a young project started by Chris Lattner et al of LLVM fame with the goal of solving some issues that have arisen in compilerland.